GoMatrixHosting/create-awx-system/docs/Recover_AWX_Server.md

 Try login as a user account, looks good? :)

-12) Activate backup and complete installation:

-$ ansible-playbook -v -i ./inventory/hosts -t "configure-awx,setup-webhooks,setup-radius,setup-swatchdog,enable-backup" post_setup.yml

-*Follow the rest of Installation.md from step 5.
+12) Complete the rest of Installation.md from step 4.